BerndK/SvgToXaml/README.md

 ![Detail View](/Doc/DetailView.PNG)

 # Convert
-You can open the detail view by dobleclicking an icon.
+You can open the detail view by double-clicking an icon.
 Here you can inspect the icon closer and can also see the converted xaml-code.

 ![Detail View Xaml](/Doc/DetailViewXaml.PNG)
 # Batch conversion
-The idea is that you collect som svgs and want to use them in your .net app.
+The idea is that you collect some svgs and want to use them in your .net app.
 So just put them in a folder and use SvgToXaml to batch convert them into one xaml-file.
 The SvgToXaml exe file is designed as a "hybrid" app.
-Just call it without params and it will start as a WPF App, when you specify params, it will change to a console app.
+Just call it without params and it will start as a WPF app, when you specify params, it will change to a console app.
 Provide "/?" to see the help, there is only one command rigth now: "BuildDict"
 ```
 >SvgToXaml.exe /?
 BuildDict
 SvgToXaml - Tool to convert SVGs to a Dictionary